 Persaud left on a LIAT flight to Barbados on December 22, 2019, several hours after he voted in favour of an opposition-sponsored no-confidence motion.

 Ramsaroop said he accompanied Persaud because he was fearful of being assassinated following assaults in the House and verbal threats.
-“On the 21st day of December, by request of Mr. Charrandas, I accompanied him to the Eugene Correia Airport and I immediately sought permission from the Airport manager to aide the safety of Mr. Charrandas until he was safely on the aircraft,” he said.
-Ramsaroop added that “Given our history as it relates to the assassination of the Honourable Walter Rodney, Mr. Charrandas felt that he may have been assassinated that night because he voted against the APNU PNC Government who he believed are corrupt, heartless, incompetent and unfit and improper to govern Guyana.”
+“On the 21st day of December, by request of Mr. Charrandass, I accompanied him to the Eugene Correia Airport and I immediately sought permission from the Airport manager to aide the safety of Mr. Charrandass until he was safely on the aircraft,” he said.
+Ramsaroop added that “Given our history as it relates to the assassination of the Honourable Walter Rodney, Mr. Charrandass felt that he may have been assassinated that night because he voted against the APNU PNC Government who he believed are corrupt, heartless, incompetent and unfit and improper to govern Guyana.”